bugmark/sandbox/README.md

 # sandbox

 Repo for practicing developer workflow.
-Beginners welcome.
+Beginners welcome!

 If you want help, [post an issue][iss] or reach out to one of our [contributors][con].

 [iss]: https://github.com/bugmark/sandbox/issues
 [con]: https://github.com/bugmark/sandbox/graphs/contributors